← Back to home

 This is the cost that AI collapses.
 Repetitive, pattern-following, structurally identical across services: project setup, configuration, infrastructure code, conversion layers.
 This is precisely the kind of work that AI generates reliably.
 The per-service development cost that made nanoservices economically irrational for humans approaches zero for autonomous AI agents.

-Rotem-Gal-Oz’s second objection, fragmented logic, was never about cost.
-It was about cognitive complexity.
-Business logic scattered across many fine-grained services is hard to reason about.
+Where to decompose, what each contract should specify, how services compose into a coherent whole: this is design work that requires domain understanding, architectural judgment, and deliberate human decisions.
 Where do the boundaries fall?
 How does data flow?
 How do failures propagate?
 How do you ensure consistency across services that each own a fragment of a business process?

 Design overhead is the cost that persists after network, operational, and development overhead have dropped.
 It is also the cost that determines whether nanoservices deliver on their promise or collapse into the Knot anti-pattern that Rotem-Gal-Oz warned about.